MEET OUR ADVISORY COUNCIL.

 Jim Alkove is the EVP of Security at Salesforce.
 Jim is responsible leading security end to end across Salesforce.
 Prior to joining Salesforce, Jim was the VP of Product Engineering and Security for Nest through the launch of the Nest Cam Outdoor.
 Before Nest, Jim spent 17 years at Microsoft most recently as the Corporate Vice President of Enterprise and Security for Windows where he led the efforts to revitalize commercial Windows through the launch of Windows 10.
 Prior to Windows, Jim held numerous engineering and leadership roles within Microsoft including Chief Security Officer for Xbox where he led the creation of the silicon to cloud security model for Xbox One

-CISO of Wells Fargo
+CISO of AIG

 The former Secretary of Homeland Security and the Chairman of the Chertoff Group